-Federal Notices
+Annual Federal Notices

 Employers like IU are required to provide notices about the rights and responsibilities participants have related to healthcare coverage.
-For the full text of these notices visit hr.iu.edu/benefits/federal notices.htm.
+For the full text of these notices

 ACA Health Insurance Marketplace

 This notice provides basic information about the ACA Health Insurance Marketplace that took effect January 1, 2014, and health coverage offered by IU which meets the affordability and minimum value standards defined by ACA.